 It’s interesting to note that clogged pores can negatively impact the skin even after the pimple is gone and the acne is resolved.
 When acne continually returns, pores can be dilated, causing other pores to clog, resulting in more blockage and acne.

 Oily skin is a breeding ground of bacteria, which is found on all skin types.
 Adding comedogenic oils exacerbates the acne, and slows the process of clearing.
 Treating clogged pores and acne is critical, because untreated severe acne can cause scarring.

-Products containing oils that do not clog pores are good for people who have oily skin.
-If you have oily skin, avoid oils that tend to clog pores on your face, like coconut oil, wheat germ oil, and some other oils that are high in oleic fatty acids.
+Products containing oils along with other non comedogenic ingredients are good for people who have oily skin.
+If you have oily skin, avoid oils that tend to clog pores on your face, like coconut oil, wheat germ oil, and others that are high in oleic fatty acids.